Anthropic principle: Definition and basis

-The principle was formulated as a response to a series of observations that the laws of nature and parameters of the universe take on values that are consistent with conditions for life as we know it rather than a set of values that would not be consistent with life on Earth.
-The anthropic principle states that this is a necessity, because if life were impossible, no living entity would be there to observe it, and thus would not be known.
+The principle was formulated as a response to a series of observations that the laws of nature and parameters of the universe have values that are consistent with conditions for life as it is known rather than values that would not be consistent with life on Earth.
+The anthropic principle states that this is an a posteriori necessity, because if life were impossible, no living entity would be there to observe it, and thus it would not be known.
 That is, it must be possible to observe some universe, and hence, the laws and constants of any such universe must accommodate that possibility.

 The term anthropic in "anthropic principle" has been argued to be a misnomer.
-While singling out our kind of carbon-based life, none of the finely tuned phenomena require human life or some kind of carbon chauvinism.
-Any form of life or any form of heavy atom, stone, star or galaxy would do; nothing specifically human or anthropic is involved.
+While singling out the currently observable kind of carbon-based life, none of the finely tuned phenomena require human life or some kind of carbon chauvinism.
+Any form of life or any form of heavy atom, stone, star, or galaxy would do; nothing specifically human or anthropic is involved.

 The anthropic principle has given rise to some confusion and controversy, partly because the phrase has been applied to several distinct ideas.
 All versions of the principle have been accused of discouraging the search for a deeper physical understanding of the universe.
-The anthropic principle is often criticized for lacking falsifiability and therefore its critics may point out that the anthropic principle is a non-scientific concept, even though the weak anthropic principle, "conditions that are observed in the universe must allow the observer to exist", is "easy" to support in mathematics and philosophy (i.e., it is a tautology or truism).
-However, building a substantive argument based on a tautological foundation is problematic.
-Stronger variants of the anthropic principle are not tautologies and thus make claims considered controversial by some and that are contingent upon empirical verification.
+Critics of the weak anthropic principle point out that its lack of falsifiability entails that it is non-scientific and therefore inherently not useful.
+Stronger variants of the anthropic principle which are not tautologies can still make claims considered controversial by some; these would be contingent upon empirical verification.